Effective construction workforce management answers three very important questions:

 Workforce management in the construction industry has a lot of moving parts.
 Coordinating these parts manually can be a very time-consuming and poor use of resources.
 Automating the workforce planning process using construction job management software is a great way to gain efficiency with your core operations.

 Automating your construction workforce planning comes with a long list of benefits, some of which include:

 Construction workforce management amid COVID-19 has highlighted how important working to improve collaborative efforts is.
-In a recent Procore survey, it was found that 75% of respondents believe that there will be an increase in the use of collaborative technologies following the COVID-19 pandemic.
+In a recent Procore survey, it was found that 75% of respondents believe that there will be an increase in the use of collaborative construction technology following the COVID-19 pandemic.

 Improving collaboration requires a focused effort on encouraging input and communication from and amongst your team.
 Encouraging collaboration on construction workforce management can help to:

 Encouraging collaboration can also positively impact your bottom line.
 In a survey done by Google and Raconteur, when asked what organizational changes would have the greatest impact on profitability, 56% ranked collaboration-related measures at #1.

 Effective workforce management for construction should be a focus for any general contractor that is looking to maximize their workforce productivity and performance.
 It’s a process that involves consolidating all relevant information to enable strategic, data-driven decision-making in order to reach organizational goals.

 Effective construction workforce management is a challenge.
 However, with the use of construction field workforce management software, general contractors are able to automate many of the manual processes involved, encourage high-level collaboration, and stay ahead of their workforce strategy to gain an operational advantage.